-- When students violate prohibitions of this policy, they shall be subject to disciplinary action, including losing the privilege of bringing the device onto school property and being reported to their parents/guardian.
+- When students violate prohibition of this policy, they shall be subject to disciplinary action, including losing the privilege of bringing the device onto school property and being reported to their parent/guardian.
 A violation also may result in a report being made to law enforcement. - The contents of cell phones may be searched by school administration with reasonable cause.
 In addition, an administrator may confiscate the device, which shall only be returned to the student's parent/guardian.
-CONFISCATION MAY INCLUDE THE CELL PHONE, DEVICE, SIM CARD AND/OR MEMORY CARD. - KRS 158.165 The school district accepts no responsibility for use, breakage, theft or loss of these personal items and to AUP (Acceptable use policy) violations. - Disruption of the learning environment through a person's device can be addressed through disruptive behavior. \Example(s): Student taking pictures of others, sending it around for personal gain.
-Students
+CONFISCATION MAY INCLUDE THE CELL PHONE, DEVICE, SIM CARD AND/OR MEMORY CARD. - KRS 158.165 The school district accepts no responsibility for use, breakage, theft or loss of these personal items and to AUP (Acceptable use policy) violations. - Disruption of the learning environment through a person's device can be addressed through disruptive behavior.
+Example(s): Student taking pictures of others, sending it around for personal gain.
+Students recording on school premises.
+Additionally, students using applications and/or social websites to intimidate, humiliate or annoy another person may fall into this category.

-Community Service-Duties performed for the benefit of the school or community.
+Community Service- Duties performed for the benefit of the school or community.
 Examples include but are not limited to cleaning, outside work, or assisting students or staff.

-Defiance of Authority-Refusal to comply with reasonable requests of school personnel.
-Example(s): Anything that could be rational and law-abiding students are asked to do and they refuse.
-If a teacher says to stop, then Stop!
+Defiance of Authority- Refusal to comply with reasonable requests of school personnel.
+Example(s): Anything that could be rational and law -abiding students are asked to do and they refuse.

-Destructive Behaviors-Dangerous or destructive conduct at school or on buses including, but not limited to, throwing harmful objects, scuffling or lack of control of voice, language or limbs.
+Destructive Behaviors- Dangerous or destructive conduct at school or on buses including, but not limited to, throwing harmful objects, scuffling or lack of control of voice, language or limbs.
 This type of conduct does create a danger to self or others.
 (Recommendation for a risk assessment may be required before a student can return to school if suspended).

-Detention-Detaining a student after school, before school, or during the student's free time (e.g. lunch) with advance notice to the parent and/or student as appropriate.
+Detention- Detaining a student after school, before school, or during the student's free time (e.g. lunch) with advance notice to the parent and/or student as appropriate.
 Detention may be used as a teacher or administrator consequence based on school structure.

 Disorderly Conduct-Committing a breach of the peace.
 In Kentucky, a person is guilty of disorderly conduct when in a public place and with intent to cause public inconvenience, annoyance or alarm, or creating a risk thereof.
 It should be noted that these are not legal definitions.
-Due to the ramifications of coding errors for disorderly conduct, please consult the Director of Pupil Personnel who will work with local law enforcement of the school board attorney regarding how to code disorderly conduct incidents. \Example(s): Making unreasonable notice such as yelling out in class, hallways, cafeteria etc. Refusing to obey a staff member during an emergency situation such as a fire or fire drill etc. Fighting and refusing to stop.
-Dramatic behavior that serves no legitimate purpose, including bringing a look-a-like-weapon that causes a disruption.
+Due to the ramifications of coding errors for disorderly conduct.
+Please consult the Director of Pupil Personnel who will work with local law enforcement and the school board attorney regarding how to code disorderly conduct incidents.
+Example(s): Making unreasonable notice such as yelling out in class, hallways, cafeteria etc. Refusing to obey a staff member during an emergency situation such as a fire or fire drill etc. Fighting and refusing to stop.
+Dramatic behavior that serves no legitimate purpose, including bringing a look-a-like weapon that causes a disruption.